josayko/fleet-study-case/README.md

 3. Ensure `DATABASE_URL` in `sales_prediction.py` script is correct and run the script

-- Depending on your data, it may take some time to get the results the first time the script is launched
+- Depending on your data, it may takes some time to get the results the first time the script is launched

 ```shell
 python sales_prediction.py